Sleman Regency: Administrative districts

-Sleman Regency is divided into seventeen administrative districts (kapanewon), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the location of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
+Sleman Regency is divided into seventeen administrative districts (kapanewon), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as kalurahan) in each district, and its post code.

 Climate

 Sleman Regency features a tropical monsoon climate, with a lengthy wet season generally running from October until June and a short dry season that only covers the months of July, August and September.
 The Regency averages roughly 2200 mm of precipitation annually.
 Sleman experiences particularly heavy rainfall from November through April.
 Temperatures remain relatively constant throughout the course of the year, with average high temperatures at around 30 degrees Celsius and average lows at around 22 degrees Celsius.

 There is slight variation within Sleman Regency.
 The northern areas, near Mount Merapi, are much cooler due to the higher altitude.
 The southern area has nearly the same climate as Yogyakarta, due to their proximity.